View frequently asked questions about PhD Coursework component requirements.

 The Workshop component includes the Intensive Research Workshop and relevant Researching stream.
 The Intensive Research Workshop will be held on Fridays 20 and 27 March 2020.

-You must complete the Research Workshop.
-With the consent of your Advisory Committee you may be permitted to substitute 1 or 2 of the electives with a subject or subjects considered necessary for your research and at an equivalent level.
+With the consent of the Deputy Associate Dean, you may be permitted to substitute one or two of the Electives (not by credit points) with a subject considered necessary for your research and at an equivalent level.

-I am a part-time PhD student, what coursework should I do first?
+I am a part-time PhD graduate researcher, what coursework should I do first?

-Our advice is that you complete your elective units in the first year of your candidature and then enrol in the Research Workshop in your second year, because the latter is more focused on preparation for Confirmation of candidature, which would be towards the end of your second year.
+Our advice is that you complete the Elective component in the first year of your candidature and then enrol in the Workshop in your second year, because the latter is more focused on preparation for Confirmation, which would be towards the end of your second year.

-The Research Workshops have an attendance requirement as an un-assessed hurdle.
-To complete the subject, students are expected to have attended a minimum of at least 75 percent of the Workshops.
-To gain the most value out of the workshops, it is expected students will endeavour, and want to attend all classes.
+The Workshop component has an attendance requirement as an un-assessed hurdle.
+To complete the component, you are expected to have attended a minimum of at least 75% of the Workshop.
+To gain the most value out of the Workshop, it is expected that you will endeavour and want to attend all classes.

 I work full-time and study part-time.
-I'm unable to take time off during the day to attend these workshops.
+I'm unable to take time off during the day to attend these workshop classes.
 What do I do?

-Is there a cost to doing the coursework?
+Is there a cost to doing the PhD coursework?